A Fuzzy Clustering Algorithm for the Mode Seeking Framework: Experiments

-In order to have quantitative results regarding our soft clustering scheme, we use it in a classification scenario on a couple of datasets from the UCI repository: the pendigits, $10$K points and $10$ clusters, and the waveform datasets, $5$K points and $3$ clusters.
-We preprocess each datasets by renormalizing the various coordinates so they lie in $[-1,1]$.
-Then, for each dataset, we run our algorithm with various values of the parameter $\beta$ and we report the accuracy of the output.
-For comparison, we provide the mean accuracy obtained by $k$-means, spectral clustering (using the same graph as our algorithm) over $10$ runs.
-We also provide the accuracy obtained by soft clustering algorithms: $C$-means and Spectral $C$-means clustering with different values for their respective temperature parameters.
-The results are displayed in Figure~\ref{UCI}.
-As we can see, our soft-clustering method outperforms all other clustering methods under the right choice of $\beta$.
-Moreover, we can see that the resulting accuracy depends smoothly on this $\beta$ and is thus not extremely sensitive to its choice either.
-On the other hand, changing the fuzziness parameter for $C$-means has little impact on the classification performance.
+In order to obtain quantitative results regarding our fuzzy clustering scheme, we evaluate it in a classification scenario on a few datasets from the UCI repository: the Pendigits dataset ($10,000$ points and $10$ clusters), the Waveset dataset ($5000$ points and $3$ clusters) and the Statlog dataset ($6,435$ points for $7$ clusters).
+We preprocess each dataset by renormalizing the various coordinates so they have unit variance.
+Then, for each dataset, we run our algorithm with various values of the parameter $\beta$ between $0.3$ and $5$, but a single value of $k$ and $\pt$ (given by a prominence gap), along with the fuzzy C-means algorithm for fuzziness parameters between $1.2$ and $5$.
+We also consider the fuzzy clustering algorithm proposed by \citet{YCEJS}, for which the cluster cores are reduced to a single point.
+Let $X_1,\dots,X_n$ denote our sample points and $Y_1,\dots,Y_n$ their respective labels taking values in $\{1,\dots,K'\}$.
+In these datasets, there are only two plateaus, thus we choose $\beta$.
+Thus, we propose an automatic selection of $\beta$ by computing the values of the clustering entropy $H$ for multiple values of $\beta$ and by selecting